Evaluator Guide · Phase-Aware Reading Order

 On imperfect public execution

 If every SEO edge, every internal link, every metadata field, and every distribution layer had already been optimized by a one-person builder under these conditions, that would be surprising for a different reason: it would imply time was spent on polish that could not also be spent on building the actual stack.
-Imperfect public execution can coexist with unusually strong underlying substance.
+Imperfect public-layer execution can coexist with unusually strong underlying substance when the evidence path and phase boundary are clear.

 Concern 03